3n3a-archive/wordpress-scanner/README.md

-# Wordpress Scanner
+# Wordpress Scanner Api

-> Scan WP for Security
+> Scan WP for Security or other websites, this will get you more info